EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 postgresql-operator-system   Active   5m33s
 ```

 ### Controlling the image repositories

 The various operator and operand images necessary for PGD may be pulled
 from a variety of repositories.
-By default, this helm chart is set up to use the `k8s_enterprise_pgd` repository, available
+This helm chart provides no default value, so you will need to fill in the
-with the *Enterprise* subscription plan.
+image registry and the credentials, according to your subscription plan.
-In case you have a different subscription plan and need to use a different repository
-than what is configured by default, you may do so by adding the appropriate overrides
-with the `--set` option.

-Assuming, as in the section above, that you have your necessary credentials,
+The following example uses the `k8s_standard_pgd` registry in
+`docker.enterprisedb.com`.
-note the additional `--set` options for the `image.repository`, `PGD_IMAGE_NAME` and
+Note the multiple `--set` options, for the `image.repository`,
+`PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` in addition to the
-`PGD_PROXY_IMAGE_NAME` keys to customize the PGD operator deployment.
+`edb-postgres-for-kubernetes.image.repository` where the PGD operator

-For example, to deploy using the `k8s_standard_pgd` repository:
+is pulled from.
+Assuming that you have your necessary credentials, please fill in the USERNAME
+and PASSWORD below.

 ```console
 helm upgrade --dependency-update \